Pure Prairie League: Success

 In September 1978 auditions led to the hiring of Vince Gill (vocals, guitars, mandolin, banjo, fiddle).
+They were not unfamiliar with Gill as, according to band member Michael Reilly, “We had seen him play in 1976 when the band he was playing with opened up for us in Oklahoma City”, remarks Reilly.
+“We offered him the gig then, but he said, 'Oh no, I’m playing bluegrass'”.
+The 1978 audition led to an immediate job offer and acceptance.

 Further auditions brought in Steven Patrick Bolin (vocals, guitars, flute) in January 1979.
 This revamped line-up recorded Can't Hold Back (June 1979), which turned out to be their last for RCA.
 Sax player Jeff Kirk accompanied the band on some of their dates during the 1979 tour.

-Casablanca Records, who at this time was trying to play down its reputation as primarily a disco label, signed Pure Prairie League and other non-dance acts to its roster in 1980.
+Casablanca Records, which at this time was trying to play down its reputation as primarily a disco label, signed Pure Prairie League and other non-dance acts to its roster in 1980.
 In January, guitarist Jeff Wilson came in to replace Bolin, and the band's next release, Firin' Up (February 1980) spawned the hits "Let Me Love You Tonight" and "I'm Almost Ready", both sung by Gill, with saxophone accompaniment by David Sanborn.
 A second Casablanca release, Something in the Night (February 1981), kept Pure Prairie League on the charts with "Still Right Here in My Heart".
 However, as fate would have it, Casablanca ultimately went bankrupt and was sold to Polygram Records.
 Polygram then dropped most of Casablanca's roster, including Pure Prairie League.

 Both Gill and Wilson left in early 1982, and Gill pursued a successful solo career before joining The Eagles.